-The best way for you to contact a doctor with a non urgent query or make an administrative request is to use eConsult.
-This request will then be passed to the most appropriate person and we will contact you as soon as possible.
+The best way for you to contact a doctor with a non urgent medical query, or make an administrative request, is to use Patient Triage.
+This request will be passed to the most appropriate person and we will contact you as soon as possible.

-Once your eConsult is reviewed, if you are asked to attend the surgery you can ask to see any doctor.
+Once your online request is reviewed, if you are asked to attend the surgery then you can ask to see any doctor.
 We will try to accommodate your preferences, but there may be times when you are not able to see the practitioner of your choice.
-Please dont forget to wear your mask.

-Please note eConsult cannot be used for ordering repeat prescriptions.
+Please note Patient Triage cannot be used for ordering repeat prescriptions.

 On the day telephone appointments for more urgent needs can be made by calling at 8am any weekday.